The posterior probability of a null hypothesis given a statistically significant result: Discussion

 One might object here that we set the prior probability of the null hypothesis being true at an unreasonably high value.
 This objection has some merit; although typically the prior probability for the null may lie at 10\%, there may well be some situations where the null is unlikely to be true a priori.
 In this situation, our results show that a significant effect does indicate a very low posterior probability of the null.
-This is the case across a range of Type I error levels ($\alpha$ of 0.05, 0.01, 0.005) and for different levels of power (Figure \ref{fig:postProb}c+f+i).
+This is the case across a range of type-I error rate levels ($\alpha$ of 0.05, 0.01, 0.005) and for different levels of power (Figure \ref{fig:postProb}c+f+i).
 Even for low power studies with $\alpha = 0.05$ the posterior probability is between 1 and 25\%, which is quite low.
-So yes, if the prior probability of the null being true is already low, even with relatively low power and the standard Type I error level of 0.05, we are entitled to changing our belief quite strongly against the null once we have a significant effect.
+So yes, if the prior probability of the null being true is already low, even with relatively low power and the standard type-I error rate level of 0.05, we are entitled to changing our belief quite strongly against the null once we have a significant effect.
 An obvious issue here is that if we already don't believe in the null before we do the statistical test, why bother to try to reject the null hypothesis?
-Even if we were satisfied with rejecting a null hypothesis we don't believe in in the first place, running low power studies is always a bad idea because of Type M and S error.
-As \cite{gelmancarlin} and many others before them have pointed out, significant effects from low power studies will have exaggerated estimates of effects and could have the wrong sign of the effect.
+Even if we were satisfied with rejecting a null hypothesis we don't believe in in the first place, running low power studies is always a bad idea because of type M and S error.\footnote{Significant results have a higher chance of publication, i.e., published research goes through a significance filter.
+In this situation, low-power studies will only turn out significant when the effect is very large by chance, leading to type M(agnitude) error, i.e., an overestimation of effect sizes in the published literature.
+Moreover, some published effects will have the wrong sign, indicative of type S(ign) error.} As \cite{gelmancarlin} and many others before them have pointed out, significant effects from low power studies will have exaggerated estimates of effects and could have the wrong sign of the effect.
 The probability of the null hypothesis being true is not the only important issue in a statistical test; accurate estimation of the parameter of interest and quantifying our uncertainty about that estimate are equally important.